46 free Zuma games · No download · No signup · Plays in any browser

 Zuma history is more than the story of one game — it's a thread that runs from late-1990s puzzle arcades through PopCap's 2003 breakthrough, the EA acquisition in 2011, and the long afterlife of marble-shooter clones still played in browsers today.
 Articles in this section trace those years with dates, sources, and context, not nostalgia for its own sake.

-The goal is a clear record: what was released when, who made it, what changed when ownership changed, and why the genre keeps coming back even after its original publisher stopped supporting it.
+The goal is a clear overview: what came out when, who made it, what changed when ownership shifted, and why the genre keeps coming back even after the original publisher stopped supporting it.

-This category covers the milestones: when Zuma Deluxe first appeared in 2003, what came before it in the genre's prehistory, how PopCap turned a simple marble-matcher into one of the defining casual games of the decade, what changed after Electronic Arts acquired PopCap in 2011, and which sequels and spin-offs followed.
-Articles also cover the cultural footprint — Zuma's appearance on early casual gaming portals, the Facebook era, and the wave of browser clones that filled the space after official support quieted down.
+This category covers the milestones: when Zuma Deluxe first appeared in 2003, what came before it in the genre's prehistory, how PopCap turned a simple marble-matcher into one of the most influential casual games of the decade, what changed after Electronic Arts acquired PopCap in 2011, and which sequels and spin-offs followed.
+The articles also cover the cultural footprint — Zuma's appearances on early casual-gaming portals, the Facebook era, and the wave of browser clones that filled the space after official support grew quieter.

-One long-form article currently anchors this section.
-It's the right starting point for anyone exploring Zuma history before branching into specific eras.
+One long article currently anchors this section.
+It's the right starting point for anyone who wants the full story in one place:

-Zuma Deluxe launched in 2003, developed and published by PopCap Games.
-A simpler version appeared earlier on PopCap's website, but 2003 marks the retail release most players consider the real debut.
+Zuma Deluxe was released in 2003, developed and published by PopCap Games.
+A simpler version existed earlier on PopCap's website, but 2003 marks the retail release that most players consider the real debut.

 What happened to PopCap Games?

 PopCap was acquired by Electronic Arts in 2011.
-Development of new Zuma titles slowed in the years that followed, and most marble-shooter releases since have come from independent studios building browser-based versions.
+Development of new Zuma titles slowed in the years that followed, and most marble-shooter releases since then come from independent studios building browser-based versions.

 Are these history articles fact-checked?

 Yes.
-Dates and release information are cross-referenced against PopCap's archived announcements, press coverage from original release windows, and gaming industry databases — see our editorial standards.
-Where sources disagree, the article notes that.
+Dates and release details are cross-checked against PopCap's archived announcements, press coverage from the original release windows, and games-industry databases — see our editorial standards.
+Where sources disagree, the article says so.

-Why is Zuma still popular today if PopCap has stopped releasing new games?
+Why is Zuma still popular today, even though PopCap no longer releases new games?

-The core gameplay loop is short, repeatable, and easy to pick up.
-Browser developers have kept the format alive through clones and remakes, and fans of the original PopCap titles continue to seek them out for nostalgia.
+The core gameplay is short, repeatable and easy to learn.
+Browser developers have kept the format alive through clones and remakes, and fans of the original PopCap titles keep seeking them out for nostalgia.